 From Dec 1912 to Jan 1914, Jackson missed 184 of 304 roll call votes, which is 60.5%.
-This is worse than the median of 29.3% among the lifetime records of senators serving in Jan 1914.
+This is much worse than the median of 29.3% among the lifetime records of senators serving in Jan 1914.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo